Back to Blog

 • Are bills and mail being managed?

-• Any unusual visitors or phone calls?
+• Any unusual visitors or phone calls (potential scam vulnerability)?

 • Is food supply adequate?